-During the first week of July (4-6 of July), International Live Statues Festival took place in Rehovot.
-This is an annual festival and it is taking place for the eighth time.
+During the first week of July (4-6 July), International Live Statues Festival took place in Rehovot.
+It is an annual festival that takes place for the eighth time.

-The dates of this festival were overlapping Lights in Jerusalem Festival.
+The dates of this festival overlapped with the Jerusalem Festival Of Light.
 Since we could not visit both, we had to choose.
-In the end, we selected Live Statues Festival for two reasons.
-The first one is: we already visited Lights in Jerusalem Festival several times and I wrote about it on this blog three times.
+In the end, we selected the Live Statues Festival for two reasons.
+The first one is: we have already visited the Jerusalem Festival Of Light several times, and I wrote about it on this blog three times.
 The second reason was the opening time.
-During weekdays Lights in Jerusalem starts at 20:00 and Live Statues Festival started at 18:30 (till 22:30).
-This is not that important for adults, but for parents of toddlers and preschoolers, this 1.5-hour difference can be significant (since you might have time only till 21:00).
+During weekdays Jerusalem Festival Of Light starts at 20:00, and the Live Statues Festival starts at 18:30 (till 22:30).
+It is not that important for adults.
+Still, for parents of toddlers and preschoolers, this 1.5-hour difference can be significant (since you might have time only till 21:00).

-We were planning to arrive at seven, but due to traffic jams, we made there only around 20:00.
-Also, keep in mind that on nearby streets there will be heavy traffic.
+We planned to arrive at seven, but due to traffic jams, we made it there only around 20:00.
+Also, remember that there will be heavy traffic on nearby streets.
 Thus, if you arrive by car, try to park several blocks away.

 Map of the area:

 At the International Live Statues Festival

 During this Festival, Yacov Street (in Rehovot) is closed to traffic.
 And for several hours, it became a pedestrian street with performers on both sides.